ptsteadman/notebook/stories/symbol-grounding.md

 address on it.
 Back in her strange apartment, she looked at herself in the mirror and quieted old dysphoric feelings.

+A sense of baseless anxiety, like she had taken some sort of speedy drug and was trying to convince herself that everything was okay.

 <hr>

 On Monday morning, a driver picked Feyerabend up from her apartment a little bit